Planting Containers Early

 Dianthus-The quintessential cottage flower, pinks are treasured for their blue-green foliage and abundant starry flowers, which are often spicily fragrant.
 They come in pinks, whites, and reds and are sweetly scented

-For an excellent chart of frost hardiness of annuals, go to Cold Tolerant Annuals a publication by the University of Minnesota.
-If anyone knows cold, people who live in Minnesota do!
-Some flowers can take ice and snow, like Ornamental Cabbages and Pansies; others can take a light frost and temperatures in the thirties, like Nemesia.
+Some flowers can take ice and snow, like Ornamental Cabbages and Pansies; others can take a light frost and temperatures in the thirties, like Nemesia, English Daisy, and Primroses.

 Ranunculus is actually a corm, a small type of bulb, and the flowers look too perfect to be real.
 Exquisite, rose-like blossoms, they are often seen in wedding bouquets.
 Silky petals are layered like a rose in bright, paint box colors.